leblancfg/autocrop/README.md

 				Width of cropped files in px.
 Default=500
 	  -H, --height
 				Height of cropped files in px.
 Default=500 --facePercent   	Percentage of Face height to image height (zoom factor) --padUp         	Padding up value compared to padDown.
 Default=50 --padDown       	Padding down value compared to padDown.
 Default=50 --padLeft       	Padding left value compared to padRight.
 Default=50 --padRight      	Padding right value compared to padLeft.
 Default=50 -v, --version         Show program's version number and exit

-Params (width, height, facePercent)
-* Example:
+### Examples

+* Crop every image in the `pics` folder, resize them to 400 px squares, and output them in the `crop` directory:
-`autocrop -i pics -o crop -w 400 -H 400 --facePercent 50`.
+	- `autocrop -i pics -o crop -w 400 -H 400`.
+	- Images where a face can't be detected will be left in `crop`.
-* Example with reject folder:
+* Same as above, but output the images with undetected faces to the `reject` folder:
-`autocrop -i pics -o crop -r nofaces -w 400 -H 400 --facePercent 50`.
+	- `autocrop -i pics -o crop -r nofaces -w 400 -H 400`.
-* Example more padding down:
+* Same as the first example, but add more padding at the bottom:
- `autocrop -i pics -o crop -w 400 -H 400 --facePercent 50 --padUp 20 --padDown 50`.
+	- `autocrop -i pics -o crop -w 400 -H 400 --facePercent 50 --padUp 20 --padDown 50`.

-### What it does
-The previous command will:
-1. Copy all images found in the top level of `pics` to `crop`,
-2. Crop around the face and resize to 400x400 pixels all images in `crop`.

-Images where a face can't be detected will be left in `crop`.
 If no output folder is added, asks for confirmation and destructively crops images in-place.

 ### Supported file types